yodzeb/paractf/README.md

 - CTF Creation : new params to take into account (time to play, scoring method...)
 - maybe lock on Igames once they started, and an explicit start button
 - position caching (+timestamp) when server (or data network !) is unavailable for a while
 - client's data is very much trusted, for pure game data but also for the technical stuff.
-As i'm not an expert in
+As i'm not an expert in SQLalchemy but that raises a couple of security issues to me.
+- Improve Member auto-naming